Best Spring Break Ideas for Families in the Southeast

 There are few hotels on 30-A — vacation rentals are the norm, from one- and two-bedroom condos to lavish beachfront cottages — but the upscale, kid-friendly WaterColor Inn & Resort is a notable exception.
 Rental agencies abound throughout the area; CB!
 Family Vacation consultants can help connect you with one that fits your needs.

-Spring Break Getaways in the Southeast
+Best Family Spring Break Ideas in the Southeast

 Georgia’s Barrier Islands

 Yes, Georgia has islands!
 Off its southeastern coast lie clusters of beautiful isles, each with a different flavor.
-The poshest is Sea Island, home to famed luxury resort The Cloister — paradise for kids as well as parents.
+The most opulent is Sea Island, home to famed luxury resort The Cloister — paradise for kids as well as parents.
 This sprawling property sits on a private beach and offers a huge variety of children’s programming, plus family-friendly accommodations that range from standard rooms to cottages and townhomes.

 Saint Simons Island is rich in history, with a 19th-century lighthouse and Revolutionary War-era battle sites.
 Afterward, lighten up at Neptune Park Fun Zone, complete with putt-putt, waterpark, playground and more, then walk over to Moo Cow Ice Cream for a sweet treat.